Aliases for GRM1 Gene

 GeneCards Summary for GRM1 Gene

 GRM1 (Glutamate Receptor, Metabotropic 1) is a Protein Coding gene.
-Diseases associated with GRM1 include spinocerebellar ataxia, autosomal recessive 13 and autosomal recessive congenital cerebellar ataxia due to mglur1 deficiency.
-Among its related pathways are Signaling by GPCR and CREB Pathway.
+Diseases associated with GRM1 include autosomal recessive congenital cerebellar ataxia due to mglur1 deficiency and chondromyxoid fibroma.
+Among its related pathways are Signaling by GPCR and Interleukin receptor SHC signaling.
 GO annotations related to this gene include G-protein coupled receptor activity and glutamate receptor activity.
 An important paralog of this gene is TAS1R2.

 UniProtKB/Swiss-Prot for GRM1 Gene

 G-protein coupled receptor for glutamate.
 Ligand binding causes a conformation change that triggers signaling via guanine nucleotide-binding proteins (G proteins) and modulates the activity of down-stream effectors.
 Signaling activates a phosphatidylinositol-calcium second messenger system.
 May participate in the central action of glutamate in the CNS, such as long-term potentiation in the hippocampus and long-term depression in the cerebellum.

 Metabotropic glutamate (mGlu) group I receptors are members of the metabotropic class of glutamate receptors, which also includes mGlu group II and mGlu group III receptors. mGlu group I receptors are divided into two subtypes, mGlu1 and mGlu5.